ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 #### The Mappers Table

-[The Mappers Table Podcast](https://www.youtube.com/@themapperstablepodcast) is a group of mappers now consisting of ::hanabyte::{ user=8617799 }, [CallieCube](https://osu.ppy.sh/users/7535045) and ::PaRaDogi::{ user=2054596 } who have this month produced the first episode of a podcast about mapping.
+[The Mappers Table Podcast](https://www.youtube.com/@themapperstablepodcast) is a group of mappers now consisting of ::hanabyte::{ user=8617799 }, ::CallieCube::{ user=7535045 } and ::PaRaDogi::{ user=2054596 } who have this month produced the first episode of a podcast about mapping.
 This month's guest, ::Camo::{ user=5194391 }, spoke with them about different topics around mapping such as their favourite maps, or more complex ones such as whether "fun" also means "good".
 In short, a new ambitious project by the community for mappers that we hope will be a success and last for a long time.

 #### MasterMapper 2023